64kramsystem/personal_notes/topics/rust.md

 ### Lifetimes

-Functions may need to know the lifetime of an object, in order to make sure that the resource is not freed prematurely.
+Lifetimes describe the scope where a reference lives; the compiler must be sure that the lifetime of a reference is contained within that of the value it references - if the value is dropped/moved during the lifetime of a reference, the reference will be invalid!

 For example, here, the returned vector is bound to the matches; if `matches` is freed, the content of the vector may be dangling!